 Getting more done at work is easier than you think.
 By making a few simple changes, workers and employers alike can improve productivity at work.

 "Changing your time management habits isn't easy, and it won't happen overnight," said Eric Giering, vice president of M&I, a part of BMO Financial Group, which composed the list of tips.
 "But in the long run, these modifications can be well worth the effort.
 I haven't met a business owner yet who doesn't wish there were more hours in the day.
 They always feel stretched so thin between work and family, but much of that stress can be eliminated using more effective time management."
-[What's a Small Business Owner's Most Valuable Asset?]

 Those tips to improve productivity among workers and bosses alike include: